Chandole: History

-Bhattiprolu and Buddham are nearby villages wherein located Buddhist Mahastupa of 3-2 BCE with relics of Buddha and a bronze Buddha statue dated to 8 AD respectively.
+Bhattiprolu and Buddham are nearby villages wherein archaeologists located a stupa from 3-2 BCE with relics of the Buddha and a bronze Buddha statue dated to 8 CE, respectively.

-Velanadu is said to be 'an old name for Chandhavolu country' (i.e, western part of Kistna delta) The chieftains who ruled over Velanadu came to be known as Velanati Choda.
-They belong to the Durjaya family.
-They claim their descent from Cholas of South India.
-They were subordinate allies of Chalukya-Cholas of South India and were entrusted with the responsibility of the governance of 'andhra' region which formed a part of Chola kingdom in 12 century AD.
-Their capital was Dhanadapura, the modern Chandolu.
-Chandolu inscriptions had thrown light on the details of the history of Telugu Chodas of Velanadu.
-According to poetical work Keyurabahucharitramu, the country enjoyed plenty and prosperity.
+Velanadu is said to be 'an old name for Chandhavolu country' (i.e., western part of Kistna delta) The chieftains who ruled over Velanadu came to be known as the Velanati Chodas and belonged to the Durjaya family.
+They were subordinate allies of the Chalukya dynasty of South India.
+They were entrusted with the governance of the Andhra region, which formed a part of the Chola Kingdom in the 12th century.
+Their capital was Dhanadapura, which is now Chandolu.

+Chandolu inscriptions have illuminated the details of the history of the Telugu Chodas of Velanadu.
+According to the poetic work Keyura-bahu-charitramu, the country enjoyed plenty and prosperity.
 "The capital Dhanadapura (Chandolu) was a magnificent city with beautiful structures and opulent markets.
 It was comparable to the city of Kubera".
-Mallikarjuna Panditaradhyudu (1120-1180)'s 'Sivatatvasara' and Palkuri Somanadha (12 or 13th century)'s Basava Purana reflect the prosperity of Dhanadapura.
-Mallikarjuna Panditaradhyudu debated with Buddhist scholars in the court of King Velanati Choda of the Chandavolu kingdom.
+Mallikarjuna Panditaradhyudu's Śivatatvasāram and Palkuriki Somanatha's Basava Puranam reflect the prosperity of Dhanadapura.
+Mallikarjuna Panditaradhyudu debated with Buddhist scholars in the court of King Velanati Choda of Chandavolu.
 There is a mound outside village which may have Buddhist remains.

-In 2019, a 855-years-old Telugu inscription on a pillar by Kulotthunga Rajendra Choda, a velanti chief who ruled from Chandolu was rediscovered at Enikepadu, on the outskirts of Vijayawada by Dr. E Shivanagi.
-A manual of Kistna district in Madras Presidency, published in 1883, mentions, "The country between Tsandavolu and Tenali awaits an archeologist, for in almost every village there are inscriptions not yet properly deciphered".
+In 2019, a 855-years-old Telugu inscription on a pillar by Kulotthunga Rajendra Choda, a Velanti chief who ruled from Chandolu, was rediscovered at Enikepadu, on the outskirts of Vijayawada.
+A manual of Krishna district in Madras Presidency, published in 1883, saus, "The country between Tsandavolu and Tenali awaits an archeologist, for in almost every village there are inscriptions not yet properly deciphered".
 Rudra Deva's son Ganapati overcame Velanadu chieftains is indicated by existence of an inscription of his at Chandhavolu, their kingdom.
-The village was the seat of Velanati Chodas in the 12th century, the most famous of whom was Rajendra Choda.
-It was a flourishing town during Choda times.
-It was also called as Dhandapura or Tsandavole.
+The village was the seat of the Velanati Chodas in the 12th century, the most famous of whom was Rajendra Choda I. It was a flourishing town during the Choda era.
+It was also called Dhandapura or Tsandavole.